Reusable vs Disposable

 Many recent studies have essentially been literature reviews which have concentrated on comparison and evaluation of previous studies, many of which are based on outdated data.

-This has been largely due to advances in washing technology and energy eciency and also due to the ongoing decarbonisation of the energy supply – with UK electricity generation moving rapidly from being mainly coal and oil based, to being based mainly on gas and renewables.
+This has been largely due to advances in washing technology and energy efficiency and also due to the ongoing decarbonisation of the energy supply – with UK electricity generation moving rapidly from being mainly coal and oil-based, to being based mainly on gas and renewables.

-Figures provided by Green Goblet* show that they have roughly 2 million generic reusable cups in regular use in the UK.
+Figures provided by Re-uz ® UK (formerly Green Goblet) show that they have roughly 2 million generic reusable cups in regular use in the UK.
 These are reused on average at 15 events per year.

 - For every million reusable cups, used 15 times a year, 15 million disposable cups are avoided.